bbachhal/bbachhal.github.io/projects/CAD/Cad.md

 <img src="FINALGearbOX.png"/>

-Figure 2: Image of Gearbox drawing on SolidWorks
+Figure 2: Image of Gearbox on SolidWorks

 Overview: This project models a compact enclosed gearbox designed to transmit and reduce rotational motion through an internal gear train housed within a rigid, bolted enclosure.
 The design emphasizes shaft alignment, load containment, and serviceable assembly, incorporating features such as reinforced housing, flanged covers, and accessible fasteners suitable for CNC manufacturing.